toextendmylimits/java_fundemental/README.md

    1. By implementing Runnable interface.
 1. What is difference between user Thread and daemon Thread?
    When we create a Thread in java program, it’s known as user thread.
 A daemon thread runs in background and doesn’t prevent JVM from terminating.
 When there are no user threads running, JVM shutdown the program and quits.
 A child thread created from daemon thread is also a daemon thread.
+1. What is context switching?
+   In Context switching the state of the process (or thread) is stored so that it can be restored and execution can be resumed from the same point later.
+Context switching enables the multiple processes to share the same CPU.